kovzol/geogebra-discovery/README.md

 You may decide to compile GeoGebra Discovery on your own.

 If you do so, you will need a typical Linux, Mac or Windows system to make the software work.
-The provided scripts were tested on Ubuntu Linux 20.04 and above (64-bit), and partially on [Raspbian](http://downloads.raspberrypi.org/raspbian/) Buster (both Raspberry Pi 3 and 4 should work, however you need at least 2 GB of memory for compilation).
-The latest versions also work on Mac OS 11 Big Sur, see the required steps below.
-Finally, you can use Windows 10 as well to compile and run GeoGebra Discovery.
+The provided scripts were tested on Ubuntu Linux 20.04 and above (64-bit).
+The latest versions also work on Mac OS 14 Sonoma, see the required steps below.
+Finally, you can use Windows 10/11 as well to compile and run GeoGebra Discovery.

 ### Discovery 5

 The current version automatically downloads a release version of [Tarski](https://www.usna.edu/Users/cs/wcbrown/tarski/index.html) 1.37.
-In addition, the [RealGeom](https://github.com/kovzol/realgeom) system will be built, but not packaged or used, only when it is requested by the user (or, if the platform is the Raspberry Pi system).
+In addition, the [RealGeom](https://github.com/kovzol/realgeom) system will be built, but not packaged or used, only when it is requested by the user.
 See below the detailed instructions.

 #### Steps to build GeoGebra Discovery on Linux